LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 3 - Introduction to Prefect.md

 ### Prefect Core vs Prefect Cloud

-*   **Prefect Core**: This is the open-source library that lets you define and run workflows in Python.
-You can use it without any connection to external services.
+*   **Prefect Core**: This is an open-source library for defining and running workflows in Python.
+It can be used without any connection to external services.
-*   **Prefect Cloud**: This is a managed orchestration environment provided by Prefect.
-It offers a user interface, logging, scheduling, and other orchestration features.
+*   **Prefect Cloud**: Prefect provides a managed orchestration environment with a user interface, logging, scheduling, and other orchestration features.
 Prefect Cloud can monitor your flows even if they run in your own infrastructure.

 ## Benefits of Using Prefect